 Heather Day, Executive Director.
 Heather co-founded CAGJ with others who helped organize the 1999 WTO protests, and were inspired to build a membership based, multisectoral organization for global justice in Seattle.
 She was co-chair of the Board for many years before becoming CAGJ’s Director in 2007.
 Heather has a BA in Political Economy and Social Change from The Evergreen State College and a Masters in Geography from the UW; her research focused on how the Free Trade Areas of the Americas was defeated by activists collaborating transnationally in the Hemispheric Social Alliance.
 She has also been active in CISPES for many years – Committee in Solidarity with the People of El Salvador.
 In 2013 Heather’s son Henry joined the CAGJ family, and her husband Travis volunteers as the chef for the annual SLEE Dinner.
 Heather loves her job and is inspired by CAGJ’s amazing activists!
 Contact Heather at email@example.com.

 Simone Adler, Organizing Director 2016-2020.
 In March 2020, Simone began working with Working Washington/Fair Work Center, as director of strategic partnerships and community education.
-Simone has worked in local and global movements for land and food sovereignty, water rights, economic justice, and toward collective liberation and solidarity between struggles.
-They have both facilitated and is engaged in movement-building dialogue on race, class, and gender intersecting with environmental and human rights issues.
+Simone has worked in local and global movements for land and food sovereignty, water rights, economic justice, and toward collective liberation and solidarity.
+They have facilitated movement-building on the intersections of race, class, and gender with environmental and social justice.
 Previously, Simone coordinated a program on food sovereignty and land rights with Other Worlds, supporting campaigns in Haiti and Honduras.
 In this role, they also had the opportunity to interview several of our African partners for the African Seed and Food Sovereignty article series.
 They researched and advocated with International Rivers and the Borneo Project in campaigns against large dams, for indigenous peoples’ rights, and for community resistance to land-grabs.
 Simone has a B.A. in International Relations and French from Bennington College, with a focus on global water access and policy.
 Simone is inspired by grassroots organizing and is excited to be a part of the CAGJ team!
 Contact Simone at firstname.lastname@example.org.